UP TO 2,800 READERS, 40 COMMENTS

-During the Hari Raya Aidil Fitri season in the 1960's I used to visit my Muslim friends.
+During the Hari Raya Aidil Fitri season in the 1960's, I used to visit my Muslim friends.
 It was easy, it was convenient and I needn't take a bus nor drive a car.
 There were no MRTs then.
-The afternoon sun could be cruel and walking or cycling visits around the kampongs of Geylang and Changi could be warm and humid indeed.
+The afternoon sun could be cruel and be walking or cycling visits around the kampongs of Geylang and Changi could be warm and humid indeed.

 The best mode of transport then was the scooter and it was either a Vespa or a Lambretta.
-I used to own one, a faithful Vespa fully made in Italy that came with a comfortable rear seat and a spare tyre specially hidden below the fat behind of the vehicle.
+I used to own one, a faithful Vespa fully made in Italy that came with a comfortable rear seat and a spare tyre especially hidden below the fat behind of the vehicle.
 The number plate was SAB 8254 (image below: Mr Aziz on my scooter).

 He was an Indian Muslim, well-endowed with a huge tummy, thick, curly and shiny hair.
 We knew him because he rented a space at our shop front along Geylang Road to run his business.
 He became a family friend.

 The kueh-mueh (Malay cakes and delicacies) would be ready and I would spend time in his beautiful attap house trying out the Hari Raya cakes and Malay cookies like pineapple tarts or coconut biscuits.
 Mrs. Abdul Karim was just as gracious and usually dressed with her colorful baju kurong and simple selendang.

 My next stop would be Kampong Melaka, where Lion City Hotel now stands.
 It is very close to Sandy Lane near the Catholic Church.
 It would be a 10 minute ride to my good friend's home, Moyah.

 Moyah was Bawean (Boyanese) and played the guitar extremely well.
 The instrument was always with him and he would carry it around everywhere, in the house, around the kampong lanes and even on his scooter, strapping it on his back as he went on his household chores at Geylang Serai Market.